The Downside to Being a Highly Compensated Employee

 How Being Highly Compensated Can Hinder Retirement Savings

-Most people don’t get the label of “Highly Compensated Employee” but if you do, there are some definite downsides, especially if you’re in the middle management phase of your career.
+Most people don’t get the label of “highly compensated employee.”
+But if you do, there are some definite downsides, especially if you’re in the middle management phase of your career or have access to employee stock options.

 What Is a Highly Compensated Employee?